Cubid-Me/cubid-docs/introduction.md

 # Introduction to CUBID

 CUBID is a decentralized identity management and Sybil attack prevention protocol designed to help apps and users navigate secure identity verification while preserving privacy.

+## Key Features
 It leverages cryptographic techniques, zero-knowledge proofs, and collaboration between apps to ensure that users are real (human) without exposing unnecessary personal data.
 CUBID's key functionalities include:

 1. **Sybil Defense**: It prevents the creation of multiple fake accounts (Sybil attacks) by allowing apps to verify that users are unique without requiring sensitive personal information like government IDs.